Don’t Play Chicken With Your Health!

 What is Salmonella?

 Salmonella bacteria are carried in the intestinal tract of most poultry species.
-The bacteria does not always cause illness in birds, but can cause serious illness in people.
+The bacteria does not always cause illness in

 Where does Salmonella come from?